 When Robert Bowers entered the Tree of Life synagogue in 2018, he wasn’t shouting “from the river to the sea” before he opened fire, he was railing against an alleged global Jewish plot to destabilize the White race through non-White immigration.
 When looking at a list of attacks on American Jews and Jewish institutions, White nationalism is the most indicted ideology (with ultra-conservative forms of Islamism coming second).

-The data does not show what you think it shows
+The data do not show what you think they show

 As economic instability and climate change worsen social conditions, the political center has largely fallen out and the Right has responded by pivoting even further into populism.
 The increasing centrality of Christian nationalism to the Right’s base will only accelerate this trend towards conspiracism and Jewish erasure.
 In fact, we’re already seeing antisemitism function as a centerpiece of the Right’s political project, either in coded forms through ideas like the “Great Replacement” conspiracy theory, or in explicit forms found amongst neo-Nazis.